XaF/terraform-provider-ns1/website/docs/d/zone.html.markdown

 A secondary has the following fields:

-* `network_ids` - (Optional/Computed) - List of network IDs for which the zone
+* `network_ids` - (Optional/Computed) - List of network IDs (`int`) for which
-  should be made available.
+  the zone should be made available.
 Default is network 0, the primary NSONE Global Network.
 * `ip` - (Required) IPv4 address of the secondary server.
 * `port` - (Optional) Port of the the secondary server.
 Default `53`.
 * `notify` - (Optional) Whether we send `NOTIFY` messages to the secondary host